Who we are

 Annika Laale is an Organizational Development consultant and Master trained facilitator in Change Management.
 She has worked with leaders at the organization, provincial and national levels.
 As a consultant and facilitator, Annika’s work is characterized by high integrity and a dedication for providing exceptional client service paralleled with the attainment of project and program results.
 She combines facilitation, coaching and strategic systems thinking with the proven ability to lead program designs and implement strategic and tactical plans that achieve business objectives.

-Emily Worthen is dedicated to supporting and championing the field of career development through her work at CCDF, specifically within the In Motion & Momentum+ project.
-She has worked in the career development in non-profit, post-secondary and private environments in career development.
-She advocates for experiential, client-centred approaches to career development that encourage individuals to shift their self-perspective and feel empowered to take control of the direction of their lives.
-She is a passionate facilitator and thrives when training CDPs and learning in partnership together.
+Emily Worthen is dedicated to supporting and championing the field of career development through her work at CCDF.
+She is thrilled to be involved in a number of CCDF initiatives including the Career Development Professional Centre, the Nova Scotia Responsive Career Pathways project, In Motion & Momentum+ and PRI(ME).
+She has worked in the front lines in career development in non-profit, post-secondary, professional development, and private environments.
+She advocates for experiential, client-centred approaches to career development, that encourage individuals to shift their self-perspective and feel empowered to take control of the direction of their lives.
+She is a passionate facilitator who is dedicated to helping Canadians access meaningful career development support at all stages of their lives; she thrives when working and learning in partnership with CDPs to make this happen.

 Rebecca McCarthy’s work at CCDF centres upon the values of openness and authenticity; that career development is for everyone, and access to quality training and information should be a priority.
 She works with the VOCO Training Centre developing and implementing online training courses for Career Development Professionals.
 Her previous projects include supporting the production of the Road to Employment docuseries and working as an independent tutor for international students navigating career and school pathways in North America.